VOLTTRON/volttron/README.md

  are working towards completing the below:
 * Adding authentication and authorization feature to RabbitMQ message bus.
 * Authenticated connection amongst multiple platform instances.
-* Creation of Each agent has to have a unique RabbitMQ user id.
-* Testing of RabbitMQ shovel for multi-platform over NAT setup

 ## Acquiring Third Party Agent Code
 Third party agents are available under volttron-applications repository.
 In order to use those agents, add volttron-applications repository under the volttron/applications directory by using following command: